 Kenya Travel Warning

-The U.S. Department of State warns U.S. citizens of the risks of travel to Kenya.
+The U.S. Department of State warns U.S. citizens of the risk of traveling to Kenya.
 U.S. citizens in Kenya, and those considering travel to Kenya, should be aware of continuing and recently heightened threats from terrorism and the high rate of violent crime in some areas.
-This replaces the Travel Warning of June 19, 2014, to update information about the current security situation.
+This replaces the Travel Warning of May 13, 2015, to update information regarding the change of travel restrictions for United States government personnel within the country.

-In September 2013, al-Shabaab attacked the Westgate Shopping Mall in Nairobi, killing at least 67 people, both Kenyan and non-Kenyan nationals, and wounding hundreds of others, including five U.S. citizens who were confirmed injured.
+In September 2013, al-Shabaab attacked the Westgate Shopping Mall in Nairobi, killing at least 67 people, both Kenyan and non-Kenyan nationals, and wounding approximately 200 hundred others, including five U.S. citizens.

 Kenyan security services have disrupted several other terrorist plots throughout the country, which may have prevented additional deaths and injury from terrorist attacks.
 Although the pursuit of those responsible for previous terrorist activities continues, some of those involved remain at large and still operate in the region.